 Other natural cleaning swaps for around the home

 Simple phone cleaner

 Just a couple of drops of lemon oil onto your cleaning cloth gets your phone sparkling (and removes all those hidden germs that lurk on the surface!).

 Sprinkle 1 cup of bicarb soda and some essential oils to clean a whole raft of things around the home.
 Like fabric sofas, carpets or your mattresses.
 We love lavender for the bedroom, tea tree for the couches and a zesty citrus mix for the carpets.

 Get rid of sticky label residue with just a few drops of lemon oil and a bit of elbow grease, straight onto the spot.

 Our DIY cleaning recipes are safe to use around children as there’s no sign of any nasty, harmful chemicals.

 What did you think of these DIY recipes, tips and tricks?
 Are you keen to give a few a go?
 Tell us in the comment section below and we can’t wait to share more essential oil tips with you on the blog soon!

 Disclaimer: This post was originally published in January 2020 and continues to be updated with the best natural cleaning recipes and hacks.
 It contains some affiliate links.
-This means that when you click on a link and purchase something from that site, we will make a small commission at no extra cost to you.
+This means that when you click on a link and purchase something from that site, we may make a small commission at no extra cost to you.